Mee Moua: Early life and education

 Moua's father was a medic in the Vietnam War.
 At the end of the war, her family fled to Thailand when Moua was five years old.
 In 1978 her family, along with other Hmong refugees, moved to the United States.
-Moua graduated from Xavier High School, Appleton, Wisconsin in 1988.
+Moua graduated from Xavier High School, Appleton, Wisconsin, in 1988.

 Moua obtained an undergraduate degree from Brown University, a master's degree in public policy from the Lyndon B. Johnson School of Public Affairs at the University of Texas, and a Juris Doctor from the University of Minnesota Law School.

 Minnesota State Senate

+Moua was first elected to the Minnesota State Senate with 51 percent of the vote in a special election held in January 2002.
+She succeeded Senator Randy Kelly, who resigned after being elected mayor of Saint Paul.
+She was re-elected in November 2002 and, again, in November 2006.